JAI1001/CS-180-Project-4-5/README.md

       Method to log user in.
 Recieves user input for username and password to check with the userInfo.txt file to see if user exists.
 There also is a choice to create new user, where a new user can be created and stored while being initalized in the file to store data.

    method statistics one, two, three, four:
-      Created local Arraylists to store data for the changes in the productlist and to call specific data from the productlist for statistics.
+      Created local Arraylists to store data for the changes in the productlist and to call specific data from the productlist and UserProductHistory for statistics.

    method orderHistory:
-      Created method to store and output purchase history
+      Created method to display the purchase history of that customer

    method edit/delete product:
       Method to edit delete products in productlist for sellers in the market